pippinbarr/cart253/topics/loops/for-loops-in-practice.md

 Try changing NUM_STARS to a bigger value... imagine writing the code to draw 10000 stars line by line!
 Gross!

 Try removing the `randomSeed()` line.
 Now the program is drawing all the stars in new positions every frame.
+Looks like static!
 How many stars can it draw before it starts to slow down?
 1000?
 10000?
 100000?

 ## Gradient